Orion00/startup/README.md

 **Restricts functionality** I want users to be able to use my app without being logged in for convenience.
 Users not logged in have a default campaign, notes, and chaos bag saved in local storage but not in the DB.

+### Websocket Deliverable
+For this deliverable I used websockets to show when other users logged in.

+**Backend listens for WebSocket connection** Done **Frontend makes WebSocket connection** Done
+**Data sent over WebSocket connection** Done **WebSocket data displayed** Login page updates div text when receiving websocket info